pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Interaction.rst

 button.
 Almost anything you can do in the application can be assigned to a radial menu button; the icons associated with each :ref:`action <ug-actions>` are listed in the :ref:`Cheat Sheet <cheat-sheet>`.
-If any action cannot be applied at the current time, the corresponding button will be disabled (gray).
+If any action cannot be applied at the current time, the corresponding button will be disabled (dark gray).
 By default, all buttons are set to the :action:`None` action (null sign icon), which is always disabled and has no corresponding effect.

 |block-image|